This post's overview:

 Cultural Nice walking tour – check prices and availability here >

 Nice tour by Segway in case you don’t like walking too much

 1-hour sightseeing tour by boat – absolutely amazing in summer

 Where to have seafood for dinner in Nice

 Later at night, we arrived at the Cafe de Turin (it’s one of the best places for Seafood in Nice AND it doesn’t accept reservations) for my birthday dinner.
 I would definitely recommend Cafe de Turin to everybody.
 We ordered a set of oysters & seafood for 50 euros and it was huge and delicious.
 Just look at this magical set:

 Day 2.
 Nice and St. Tropez.
 Cannes at night

-On the next day, we decided to discover Nice for a while: we went to the Promenade des Anglais and enjoyed the sunny weather while walking on the beach.
+On the next day, we decided to see more of Nice: we went to the Promenade des Anglais and enjoyed the sunny weather while walking on the beach.